Little Red Riding Hood: Relationship to other tales

 The story displays similarities to stories from classical Greece and Rome.
-Scholar Graham Anderson has compared the story to a local legend recounted by Pausanias in which, each year, a virgin girl was offered to a malevolent spirit dressed in the skin of a wolf, who raped the girl.
-Then, one year, the boxer Euthymos came along, slew the spirit, and married the girl who had been offered as a sacrifice.
-There are also a number of different stories recounted by Greek authors involving a woman named Pyrrha (literally "fire") and a man with some name meaning "wolf".
+It resembles a legend recounted by Pausanias in which, each year, a virgin girl was offered to a malevolent spirit dressed in the skin of a wolf, who raped the girl.
+Then, one year, the Olympic boxer Euthymus of Locri came along, slew the spirit, and married the girl who had been offered as a sacrifice.
+There are various stories in Greek literature involving a woman named Pyrrha (literally "fire") and a man with a name meaning "wolf".
 The Roman poet Horace alludes to a tale in which a male child is rescued alive from the belly of Lamia, an ogress in classical mythology.

 The dialogue between the wolf and Little Red Riding Hood has analogies to the Norse Þrymskviða from the Elder Edda; the giant Þrymr had stolen Mjölnir, Thor's hammer, and demanded Freyja as his bride for its return.
 Instead, the gods dressed Thor as a bride and sent him.
 When the giants note Thor's unladylike eyes, eating, and drinking, Loki explains them as Freyja's not having slept, eaten, or drunk, out of longing for the wedding.
 A parallel to another Norse myth, the chase and eventual murder of the sun goddess by the wolf Sköll, has also been drawn.

 A similar story also belongs to the North African tradition, namely in Kabylia, where a number of versions are attested.
 The theme of the little girl who visits her (grand)dad in his cabin and is recognized by the sound of her bracelets constitutes the refrain of a well-known song by the modern singer Idir, "A Vava Inouva":

 I beseech you, open the door for me, father.

 Jingle your bracelets, oh my daughter Ghriba.

 I'm afraid of the monster in the forest, father.

 I, too, am afraid, oh my daughter Ghriba.